BerWang/web/08 Continuous Integration.md

 # Continuous Integration

 Each week you will be expected to complete a series of lab activities.
 You will be required to reflect on these in your assignment so make sure you keep records of what you have done.

-The supporting presentation can be found at https://goo.gl/tPVbVA.
+You should refer to [this week's presentation](https://drive.google.com/open?id=16zG4yQJBIRq8SfnK8749vnE-rsmDMSchQRa73TOQtDI).

 There is an example repository on [GitLab](https://gitlab.com/covcom/continuous-integration-example)

 ## Adding a Second Remote